Sitefinity/mvc-samples/CustomImageWidget/README.md

     ````

 More information about widget designer framework that Feather provides could be found [here](http://docs.sitefinity.com/feather-widget-designers-framework).
+The last two steps can be skipped if you are using Feather version >= 1.4.410.0, since it resolves json and js dependencies automatically.

 Now the custom image widget will be ready so you can build its project and add reference to the CustomImageWidget.dll from your Sitefinity’s web application.
 The widget will appear in your page toolbox.